marvellousnandan/C--Programming_Saurav_Sukla/44-48/44 Virtual fun - 48 Template.md

 X    =>    Place holder...
 (We can change name of Place holder anything...)

-Place holder replace by DataType...
+Place holder replace by "DataType".

 ```cpp
 //Use of Template For two arguments of different DataTypes...